Nahui/ToDo/README.md

 ## 1. Creating a New Project
 The first thing you need to do when you start using the App for the first time is to create a new Project.
 Creating a new project is very simple, once you run the App, you choose the first option on the Menu *(1)*.
-The App will ask you to specify a *Title* for your new Project, which has to be **unique**, and a *due date*.
+The App will ask you to specify a *Title* for your new Project, which has to be **unique**, and a *Due Date*.

 ## 2. Creating a New Task
 Creating a task is only possible once you have created a Project.
 To create a task you select the second option of the Menu *(2)*.
 The App will ask you what project you want to use to save this task.
-It will then ask you for a *Title* for the task, a *Due Date*, and a *Status* (which can be either "done" or "not done".
+It will then ask you for a *Title* for the task, which has to be **unique**, a *Due Date*, and a *Status* (which can be either "done" or "not done".

 ## 3. Showign Your Projects
 To show all the projects you have in your App, you select the third option in the Menu *(3)*.
 If you have no projects, the list will be empty.
 If you have projects, the App will list them to you in alphabetical order.